Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

-            2.1.3. lastly letes implement unit test for SupercriticalFlow in the ``SupercriticalFlow.test.cpp`` file:
+            2.1.3. lastly let's implement a unit test for SupercriticalFlow in the ``SupercriticalFlow.test.cpp`` file:

                   .. code-block:: cpp